seathasky/FF14-MAC_ModSupport/README.md

 STEP 8: (optional) - So you want to use your FF14 Windows License instead of the Mac one.
 ------------------------------------------------------------------------------------------------------------

- <div align="center"><h6>If you want to use a FF14 windows license instead, run Marzents script https://github.com/marzent/ffxiv-on-mac/
+ <div align="center"><h6>If you want to use a FF14 windows license instead, make sure you patched for it.

-   it will patch your crossover and you will have to add the following key into your registry via `regedit`:
+   To make windows license active, add the following key into your registry via `regedit`:
    <br>
    <br>